hku-mars/FAST_LIO/README.md

 3. Parallel KD-Tree Search to decrease the computation;
 4. Robust feature extraction;

-It should be noted current version of FAST-LIO does not support Velodyne LiDAR, we may support them in the future.
+It should be noted current version of FAST-LIO does not support Velodyne LiDAR, we may support them after March 2021.

 **Developers**